 A strong domestic league has been beneficial in Europe, too.
 When the Premier League was formed in 1992, England was 13th in the UEFA Association Coefficient table.
 A decade later it had risen to third, the Premier League behind La Liga and Serie A, who between them were in the middle of a 16-year period at the top of European football.

-Since then, the Premier League has been in the top three of the Coefficient standings with strong performances in Europe from established UEFA performers such as Manchester United, Liverpool and Chelsea being joined by relative newcomers in Southampton, Stoke City and Fulham.
+Since then, the Premier League has been in the top three of the Coefficient standings with strong performances in Europe from established UEFA performers.

 The EPPP is a long-term plan that promotes the development of a world-leading Academy system, with the aim of producing more, and better, Home Grown Players.

-The Premier League and its Clubs are committed to generating domestic talent, with more than 95% of young players in training being British.
+The Premier League and its Clubs are committed to generating domestic talent, with more than 95 per cent of young players in training being British.

 It will be this talent, developed through the EPPP, which will see some of the best prepared world-class players taking part in what will be most competitive and compelling league in football.